-D. Failure to Comply
+VI.
+Failure to Comply

-Failure to comply means failure to comply with directions of the University officials, who include, but are not limited to, an employee of the Title IX Office or the Office of Student Ethics and Education, or law enforcement officers acting in performance of their duties.
-For purposes of this Policy, failure to comply includes a failure to comply with a No Contact Order or other directives by the Title IX Office or the Office of Student Ethics and Education in response to a Report of alleged Prohibited Conduct where an individual's failure to comply directly impacts the other party or parties to the No Contact Order.
+Failure to comply means failure to comply with directions of the University officials, who include, but are not limited to, an employee of the Office of Title IX & Equal Opportunity acting in performance of their duties.
+For purposes of this Policy, failure to comply includes a failure to comply with a No Contact Order or other directives by the Office of Title IX & Equal Opportunity in response to a Report of alleged Prohibited Conduct where an individual's failure to comply directly impacts the other party or parties to the No Contact Order.

-E. Retaliation
+VII.
+Retaliation

 Retaliation is any action that has the effect of punishing a person for engaging in a legally protected activity under Title IX, such as alleging Prohibited Conduct, filing a Formal Complaint, assisting or participating in an investigation, proceeding or hearing of such a Formal Complaint, refusing to participate in any manner in an investigation, proceeding or hearing under this Policy or advocating for others' Title IX rights.
 Examples of retaliatory actions include suspension, demotion, or termination in the employment context; lowering a grade or dismissing a student from a program; or maliciously and purposefully interfering with, threatening, or damaging the academic or professional career of another individual before, during, or after the investigation and resolution of a Report or Formal Complaint of Prohibited Conduct.
 This Policy prohibits retaliation in the form of harassment, intimidation, threats, or coercion, or in the form of any materially adverse harm that would dissuade a reasonable student, employee, or third party from filing a complaint or participating in a Prohibited Conduct related investigation or hearing.

 Intimidation, threats, coercion, or discrimination, including bringing charges against an individual for violating other UAH policies that do not involve sex discrimination or sexual harassment but arise out of the same facts or circumstances as a Report or Formal Complaint of sexual harassment, for the purposes of interfering with any right or privilege secured by Title IX constitutes retaliation.
+Please see the University's 06.09.03 Duty to Report and Protection from Retaliation Policy.

-F. Related Terms
+VIII.
+Related Terms